Interested in going All In for Jesus this summer but not sure where to start? Here are a few FAQs to help you along.

 Q: Do you have a camp nurse on-site?

-We do have an RN on-site during summer camp who can administer first aid treatment and medications while your camper is here.
+Yes, we do have a nurse on-site during summer camp who can administer first aid treatment and medications while your camper is here.
 All medications need to be in original packaging and must be prescription or accompanied by a doctor’s note.
 Our nurses will not dispense vitamins or essential oils.

 Q: Does your kitchen accommodate dietary restrictions?